 The best accessories for girl elves

-This Snowflake Skirt & Scarf set (click to see on Amazon) is under $10.00 and makes a great addition for your elf!
+This Claus Couture Merry Mermaid set (click to see on Amazon) is under $15.00 and makes a great addition for your elf!
 Great reviews and an Amazon’s Choice product lets you know this is loved by parents and kids across the globe too.
 Free Prime shipping too!

 Do you clean up after Elf on the shelf?

-But of course, you’re not supposed to touch your elf, so with some cleanups, you’ll have to wait until the kids go to bed, or use kitchen tongs to move your elf while the kids are still up.
+Since you’re not supposed to touch your elf, with some cleanups, you’ll have to wait until the kids go to bed, or use kitchen tongs to move your elf while the kids are still up.

-Often times my wife and I will stage our nightly Elf on the Shelf move with cleanup in mind so that we don’t actually have to touch our elf in the process.
+Often times I will stage our nightly Elf on the Shelf move with cleanup in mind so that we don’t actually have to touch our elf in the process.

-Certainly if you’re using things like powdered sugar, mini-marshmallows, or anything that might attract bugs or rodents, you don’t need that sitting untocuhed for 24 hours or longer.
+Certainly, if you’re using things like powdered sugar, mini-marshmallows, or anything that might attract bugs or rodents, you don’t need that sitting untouched for 24 hours or longer.

 So yes; by all means clean it up after the kids have seen it!